Tryouts (Spring Rec)UpdatedSaturday February 22, 2020 byLMLL.

 *** Access to the MHS building is ONLY via the main Post Road entrance (near the football field, facing Post Rd).
 Please do NOT try to enter at or knock on any doors closer to the Post Rd gym - there are many other activities going on that should not be disturbed, and the school wants all people to use the main entrance.
+In addition, rehearsals and/or performances of the school play or other events may be going on, so when waiting in the hall to enter the gym please stand to the right side and keep noise to a minimum.
 Thank you for your cooperation. ***

 TRYOUTS FOR 2020 BASEBALL DRAFT